D’Arcy Kemnitz, Esq.

 Seth received his J.D. from New York Law School and his M.P.A. from New York University.
 Seth and his husband, Dr. Jacob Goertz, reside in New York City with their two children and two increasingly plump cats.

 Logan joined the LGBT Bar staff in January 2019, working as its Operations Associate.
-In this role, he performs administrative tasks, maintains customer service with the organization’s members, and assists with advocacy programming.
+In this role, he performed administrative tasks, maintains customer service with the organization’s members, and assists with advocacy programming.
+He is currently working as the Development Associate, assisting with sponsors and donors and ensuring the membership of the Bar is vibrant and opportune.
 Logan brings prior nonprofit and administrative experience to the team, as well as a passion for LGBTQ equality.
-He worked in retail for four and a half years, learning an immensely about human beings and how to make them happy.
+He worked in retail for four and a half years, learning immensely about the nature of human beings and how to make them happy.
 He wants a career devoted to justice for all marginalized people, and puts his professional talent into causes he is passionate about.

 Logan was born and raised in Louisville, Kentucky, where he attended undergrad at the University of Louisville.
 He earned two bachelor’s degrees, graduating in 2017 with a B.S. in Geography and a B.A. in History.
 He moved to the Washington, DC area to pursue a career in Geographic Information Systems, social justice work, or both.
 He has plans to eventually move home to Kentucky to get involved in community organizing.
 In the meantime, he enjoys his new home in the DC area, where he is learning that Cincinnati-style chili is not as beloved outside the Ohio Valley region as it should be.
 Logan is a lover of drag queens, country music, spicy food, cats, and progressive politicians.